Bouldnor Formation: Lower Hamstead Member

 The 10-meter-thick Lower Hamstead Member follows directly upon the Bembridge Marls Member with a 40-centimetre-thick olive to black seam, the Black Band.
 This layer is very rich in organic matter and was deposited under freshwater conditions.
 At its base it carries calcrete nodules and rootlets.
 The Black Band is overlain by roughly 4 metres of a greenish-greyish clay-silt interlayering.
 This changes to 3 metres of blue to brown, finely laminated clays including some shelly horizons.
 These clays are capped by a 1-metre-thick, blueish-greyish, clayey sand layer with ball-and-pillow-structure, contorted bedding and convolute bedding indicating dewatering of the sediment during diagenesis.
 This gravitationally unstable bed is known as the log bed for its up to 5-metre-long tree trunks.
-The log bed is clearly a freshwater deposit as it contains besides the tree trunks plenty of washed-up seeds of the species Potamogeton and Stratiodes, and also the leaves of monocotyledon and dicotyledon plants.
+The log bed is clearly a freshwater deposit as it contains besides the tree trunks plenty of washed-up seeds of the genera Potamogeton and Stratiodes, and also the leaves of monocotyledon and dicotyledon plants.
 Its faunal remains attest the last pre-Grande Coupure assemblage (MP20).

 After a distinct hiatus follows unconformably the Nematura bed which closes the Lower Hamstead Member.
 This bed is almost 1 meter thick and is characterized by chocolate-brown ripple marks enclosed in alternating clays and sands.
 It attests brackish conditions with a lot of reworked wood debris.
 Besides molluscs like Nematura (now Stenothyra) and Polymesoda there are also marine dinoflagellates and the ostracode Hemicyprideis.
 Within the basal shell layer traces of an eroded soil horizon (paleosoil) were found.
 The hiatus underneath is estimated to have lasted 350.000 years.

 The following mammal taxa were found in the Lower Hamstead Member: